jschxll/ESPotify/README.md

 ## License:
 This project is licensed under the MIT License, allowing for both personal and commercial use with proper attribution.
+The used [U8glib2 library](https://github.com/olikraus/u8g2) is licensed under the 2-Claude BSD License.

 ## Disclaimer
 Please note that some features in this program are only supported if you have a Spotify Premium account.
 So be prepared if a function does not work as expected when you log in with a free Spotify account.